Team Brown Bios

 “Right then and there I knew this is what I wanted to do for a living,” said Blackwelder.
 “Playing alongside the LPGA’s best players was an amazing experience.
 And to have my parents with me, it was awesome.”

 Blackwelder turned pro after graduating with a marketing degree in May 2009.
 In 2010, she competed half the season on the Ladies European Tour, and also had limited status on the LPGA Tour.
 Traveling the world, she endured a difficult but successful season.
-In 2011, she has limited status on the Ladies European Tour by choosing to play full time on the LPGA Futures Tour.
+In 2011, she has limited status on the Ladies European Tour by chose to play full time on the LPGA Futures Tour (now the Symetra Tour).

 Calling 2010 a “sophomore slump,” she is more determined than ever to get back on the LPGA Tour and follow in the footsteps of her mother.